 This is a guest blog post from the Highway Safety Division (HSD) of the Executive Office of Public Safety and Security (EOPSS).
-September 18 marked the start of Child Passenger Safety (CPS) Week across the country.
-This period promotes awareness to parents and caregivers about the importance of …Continue Reading Car Seat 101: Is Your Child in the Right Seat and Strapped in Safely?
+The Highway Safety Division has launched a new car seat safety website in English and Spanish to help parents and caregivers find the right car seat …Continue Reading Car Seat 101: Is Your Child in the Right Seat and Strapped in Safely?

 Living along the Massachusetts coast has lots of perks — plenty of sunshine, fresh sea air, and a beach within walking distance to name a few.
 However, it’s important to be aware of coastal storm hazards such as flooding, erosion, and more.
 The Office of Coastal …Continue Reading StormSmart Coasts: Protect Your Home from Storm Damage